Hurtak/dotfiles/linux-stuff.md

     - something easier to use than vim?
     - something for image editing
     - pidgin
-    - popcorn time?
     - something better than lastpass
+        - add password to ssh key
         - new master password?
         - trezor?
         - generate ssh keys
-        - github ssh keys
             - copy work ssh keys here
     - shareX?
     - ruler
     - vpn?